Langford Pumping Station

 A research project was conducted with the London Hospital regarding Aluminium levels in the brain and Dementia.

 Pesticide Removal Unit top left of picture.
-Note Algal bloom in right hand reservoir
+Note the green Algal bloom in right hand reservoir.

 The Liquid Oxygen storage tank, to feed the Ozone generators for pesticide removal.
 Situated in front of the De Nitrification plant.

 In 1996, as requirements for the removal of pesticides and herbicides in drinking water were becoming more stringent, additions were made to the treatment including, pre treatment with ozone gas, which broke up the long chain molecules, and filtration through activated carbon filters.
 This reduced the amount of Chlorine required, and the bulk storage of 50 Tonnes was replaced in 2014, with a drum store containing 1 tonne drums from which the chlorine was dosed.
-It also allowed the development of houses in the vicinity of the plant, which had been refused when the bulk store was operational.Unfortunately this does not remove Metaldehyde commonly found in Slug pellets and an increasing problem.
+It also allowed the development of houses in the vicinity of the plant, which had been refused when the bulk store was operational.Unfortunately this does not remove Metaldehyde commonly found in Slug pellets, and the chemicals found in pet flea treatment, both an increasing problem.
 The Ozone generators were constructed in Zurich and I along with company engineers visited the manufacturing plant to ensure their safe working, prior to shipping to Essex

 Effluent Recycling plant top left of picture.
 Note shadow of tall oxygen tank on right